Qazeer/InfoSec-Notes/L7/135_MSRPC/2-Methodology.md

 exposing the `MS-RPRN` `MSRPC` interface:

 ```
+gci \\<HOSTNAME | IP>\pipe\spoolss

+Get-SpoolStatus -ComputerName <IP | HOSTNAME>

+rpcdump.py '<DOMAIN>/<USERNAME>:<PASSWORD>@<IP | HOSTNAME> | grep -i "MS-RPRN"

 # Automates the enumeration of the computers in the domain and conducts the check on all the enumerated computers.
 # Refer to the Active Directory - Automatic scanners note for more information on how to use PingCastle.
 PingCastle.exe --scanner spooler

-rpcdump.py '<DOMAIN>/<USERNAME>:<PASSWORD>@<IP | HOSTNAME> | grep -i "MS-RPRN"

-Get-SpoolStatus -ComputerName <IP | HOSTNAME>
+# Enumerates and scan only the Domain Controllers.
+# The Domain Controllers of another forest can be scanned using the "--server" option.
+PingCastle.exe --scanner spooler --scmode-dc
+PingCastle.exe --scanner spooler --scmode-dc --server <TARGET_FOREST_DC_FQDN>
 ```

 The `printerbug.py` Python script, of the `krbrelayx` toolkit, can be used to